 I hate to break it you, but that's not going to happen.

 Zoey was cast over a year ago, she's already played the part, if you were holding out for a new Rose for Frostbite-2015, then your entire life was a lie.
-The chances of them re-casting Rose were always very slim.
+The chances of them re-casting Rose were always incredibly slim.
 Not least because Zoey wasn't the problem with the first movie.
 Along with Dominic Sherwood & Cameron Monaghan, she was one of the saving graces.

 Now personally, I didn't like the movie.